 PEGIntron, Peg Intron RP, SylatronThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive this medicine if you had an allergic reaction to peginterferon alfa-2b, or if you have autoimmune hepatitis.
-You should not receive this medicine together with ribavirin if you had an allergic reaction to ribavirin, or if you are pregnant, your sexual partner is pregnant, or you have a blood disorder such as sickle-cell anemia or thalassemia major.
+You should not receive it if you had an allergic reaction to peginterferon alfa-2b, or if you have sickle-cell anemia.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Use the vial or prefilled syringe only 1 time.
 Throw away any medicine that is leftover.
 Do not use the medicine if it is cloudy, discolored, or has particles in it.
 Do not shake.

 - Double-check that you are giving yourself the correct amount of medicine if you switch between using the vials and prefilled syringes.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.